DaChezePufz/BTEC_IoT_U19/README.md

 You will then want to run the following command

     cp sendEmail.py /etc/motion/sendEmail.py

+*If you receive an error along the lines of: "cp: cannot create regular file '/etc/motion/sendEmail.py': Permission denied"; append sudo to the beginning:

+    sudo cp sendEmail.py /etc/motion/sendEmail.py

 This will copy the python program to the Rock.